Shared Data

 This will return something like:

-These values need to be send to Active Ants to complete the access.
+These values need to be send to Active Ants to complete the process of setting a a datashare.

-Only when Active Ants has completed the setup can the client continue with the next step: access the data.
+Only when Active Ants has completed the setup can the client continue with the next step: using the shared data.

 Using shared data